Sort Lines

 Sort Lines splits the input on newline characters, applies a comparator chosen from the eight sort modes (alphabetical, length, numeric, word-count, natural, random, reverse, column), and joins the result back with newlines.
 The underlying engine is JavaScript's built-in Array.prototype.sort, which the V8 and SpiderMonkey teams implement as a stable Timsort variant.
 Since the 2019 ECMAScript spec, sort stability is guaranteed across browsers, so equal keys keep their original relative order.

-Alphabetical mode uses String.prototype.localeCompare, which respects the user's locale collation rules: in English the order matches dictionary expectations (a before A in case-sensitive mode, both equivalent in case-insensitive mode), in German the eszett ß sorts near 'ss', and in Swedish ä sorts after z.
-This is more correct than a naive Unicode code-point comparison, which would put 'Z' (U+005A) before 'a' (U+0061) and break for any non-ASCII text.
+Alphabetical mode uses String.prototype.localeCompare with no explicit locale, so collation follows your browser's resolved default locale (for most visitors that is English dictionary order: a before A in case-sensitive mode, both equivalent in case-insensitive mode).
+Non-ASCII letters are ordered per that system locale rather than a locale you pick here.
+This is still more correct than a naive Unicode code-point comparison, which would put 'Z' (U+005A) before 'a' (U+0061) and break for any non-ASCII text.

 Natural sort handles strings that mix letters and digits — 'file2' before 'file10' — by chunking each line into runs of digits and runs of non-digits, then comparing chunk-by-chunk.
 Numeric chunks are compared as numbers, alphabetic chunks via localeCompare.
 This matches Windows Explorer's file ordering and is the only correct option for version strings, paginated filenames, and ticket numbers.